Xperia XZ2 Premium

-The Sony Xperia XZ2 Premium is an Android smartphone manufactured and marketed by Sony.
-Part of the Xperia X series, the device was announced to the public on April 16, 2018, featuring a 4K HDR display and a MotionEye™ Dual Camera.
+The XZ2 Premium is an Android smartphone manufactured and marketed by Sony, and part of the Xperia series.
+The device was announced on April 16, 2018.
+It featured a 4K LCD and a dual camera on the rear.

 Hardware

 Design and Build

 The Xperia XZ2 Premium comes with the new "Ambient Flow" design.
 It consists of a metal side frame, metal top and bottom edges that together make up the chassis of the phone, and scratch-resistant front and back glass panels made of Corning's Gorilla Glass 5.
 The most defining change in the XZ2 Premium, as well as the Xperia XZ2 and XZ2 Compact, is the placement of the camera on the back.
 It is now placed on the center, as opposed to being placed on the top left side like on the previous Xperia smartphones.
 The NFC antenna is at the top of camera.
 The front of the phone consists of dual front-firing stereo speakers, one on the top bezel and the other on the bottom bezel, along with a 13 MP front camera, ambient light sensor, proximity sensor and notification LED.

 The Xperia XZ2 Premium's dimensions are 158 mm in height, with a width of 80 mm and a depth of 11.9 mm and weighs approximately 236 g.